tahmid0517/FRC_Team_5036_2018/README.md

 also went on to qualify for the World Championships for a 2nd straight year.

 You can view our team's season recap here: https://www.youtube.com/watch?v=G0j4sCxDgBo

+If you're reading this in 2021 and got here from my resume, keep in mind that I was in 12th grade when I wrote this so it is obviously pretty trash.
+I also prioritized writing the code and pushing it to the robot quickly to be able to have as much time as possible for our driver to practice with the robot.
+Some stuff was also done quickly at competitions.